andyzg/techyon/resources/3-Index-html-file.md

 # Index.html

-Template for the index.html file.
-Replace the content with your own.
+Here's the template for the index.html file.
+You can replace the content with your own.

 ```
 <html>